mappls-api/mappls-android-sdk/docs/v1.0.2/SDK-Error-code.md

 # SDK Error Codes
 The map function may encounter the following error codes:
-* MAPS_SDK_KEY_MISSING: This error occurs when the map SDK key is not provided.
+* MAPS_SDK_KEY_MISSING = 1; //This error occurs when the map SDK key is not provided.
-* REST_API_KEY_MISSING: This error occurs when the REST API key is not provided.
+* REST_API_KEY_MISSING = 2; //This error occurs when the REST API key is not provided.
-* ATLAS_CLIENT_ID_MISSING: This error occurs when the atlas client ID is not provided.
+* ATLAS_CLIENT_ID_MISSING = 3; //This error occurs when the atlas client ID is not provided.
-* ATLAS_CLIENT_SECRET_MISSING: This error occurs when the atlas client secret is not provided.
+* ATLAS_CLIENT_SECRET_MISSING = 4 //This error occurs when the atlas client secret is not provided.
-* UNKNOWN: This error occurs when the map fails to load due to an unknown error.
+* UNKNOWN = 5; //This error occurs when the map fails to load due to an unknown error.
-* AUTHENTICATION_FAILED: This error occurs when the map fails to authenticate itself with the Mappls server due to incorrect keys.
+* AUTHENTICATION_FAILED = 7; //This error occurs when the map fails to authenticate itself with the Mappls server due to incorrect keys.
-* SDK_INITIALISATION_FAILED: This error occurs when the SDK initialization fails.
+* SDK_INITIALISATION_FAILED = 100; //This error occurs when the SDK initialization fails.

   <br><br><br>